 Response: All weather stations are located at least 30 m from the nearest edge of their respective vegetation patches (this information has been added to new line 25 in Appendix B).
 We chose the locations in order to have three fairly homogeneous patches that were close to each other, which meant we could not always choose the largest patch available.
 The shrub plot in ICB is in a much larger patch than in SCB (~250m and 100m across, respectively), but otherwise the patch sizes are similar.
 We know that soil type is similar between all station locations (except for the shallowest wetland soils) from measuring soil samples, as discussed on Appendix B lines 52-58.
 We also know that all soils reached a depth of at least 1 meter.
 Each set of 3 stations have similar slope, aspect, elevation, and TWI, though the forested sites are slightly steeper (We have added Table B1 to Appendix B to show this).
 There are definitely some subsurface differences (e.g., the wetland sites are associated with subsurface flow paths that accumulate water), but all sites were forested prior to being burned.

 Appendix B, Lines 27-36: It is not clear how snow melt or increases in shallow soil water were used to gap-fill the precipitation record.
 Were site photos used to estimate when and how much snow fell and then estimate the amount of precipitation using the density conversion of 0.4 swe/snow depth?
 What is the basis of this density conversion?
-When was soil water gain used to estimate precipitation? : cm water/cm snow in January/February 2017
+When was soil water gain used to estimate precipitation?
+Response: We appreciate the reviewer’s call for more clarity here.
+There are two periods where snowmelt was used to gap-fill precipitation record; the first period was January -Feb 2017 and the second period was May through June of 2017.
+Using CDEC snow surveys, snow density does range 25-55%, thus the approximation of 0.4 swe/snow depth.
+However, we went back and refined density values in our analysis.
+For January/February, snow density at Rowell Meadow (closest snow survey to weather stations) was 30% and for May/June snow density was measured 52%.
+Snow melt was only used to gap-fill values in SCB for these two periods.
+Shallow soil moisture was used to identify periods of soil water inputs but was otherwise not used in gap-filling itself.
+In SCB, at most 10% of the precipitation record was gap-filled using snowmelt, of which only 2% had non-zero snowmelt values.
+As a result of implementing these changes, values in Table 1 and Figure 9 of the main paper and Table B2 of the Appendix are slightly different, though the story is unchanged.

+To keep Appendix concise, we did add additional information about gap-filling but left out some of the details from the above response: “When all three stations were missing precipitation data (only the case in SCB), we first identified periods of snowmelt using increases in shallow soil moisture and then gap-filled these periods using snowmelt (as determined by a decrease in snow depth observed from cameras).
+Snow depth was converted to SWE using snow density measurements taken at Rowell Meadow (station RWM, cdec.water.ca.gov), a nearby snow course: .30 cm water/cm snow in January/February 2017 and increased to .52 in May/June of 2017.
+All predictions were rounded to the nearest 0.1 inch (2.54 mm), the smallest increment in the rain gauge.”

 Reviewer: 3 Comments to the Author(s)